WaleyChen/salido/README.md

 Each PLC consists of a Price Level, Order Type and Day Part.
-Only the Order Type and Day Part of the PLC can be changed and each PLC's cominbation of Order Type and Day Part must be unique within their location e.g. if Uptown's Low-End PLC consists of the "In-Store" Order Type and the "Afternoon" Day Part, no other PLC within Uptown can consist of the "In-Store" Order Type and the "Afternoon" Day Part.
+Only the Order Type and Day Part of the PLC can be changed and each PLC's combination of Order Type and Day Part must be unique within their respective location e.g. if Uptown's Low-End PLC consists of the "In-Store" Order Type and the "Afternoon" Day Part, no other PLC within Uptown can consist of the "In-Store" Order Type and the "Afternoon" Day Part.
 This ensures that an Order Type and Day Part only maps to one of the Brand's Price Levels.